liyangguang/gpt-tdd/README.md

   - `/gpt`: The core of this repo.
 Contains code that does the auto TDD.
   - `/tests`: The tests to pass.
   - `/result`: The result code from GPT.
 It starts with an empty file.

+## How to run

+1. Write tests in `/tests/`, where you import files from `../result` as if they are already there.
+1. Run `npm start` to let the program run the process described above.
+1. After it's finished, you should have a `/result/index.ts` ready that passes all tests.